 I'm referring to the 1967 version starring Zero Mostel and Gene Wilder, not the 2005 remake with Nathan Lane and Matthew Broderick.
 Either version will make you laugh, but the 1967 version scores a 90% with critics versus 50% for the later one.

-Down and out Broadway producer Max Bialystock (Zero Mostel), has been reduced to romancing older ladies for money.
-Max's new accountant Leo Bloom (Gene Wilder), happens to mention offhandedly that if Max found investors for a production that flops, he could legally keep all the rest of the backers' money beyond expenses which would be minimal if the show folded right out of the gate, so they put together what they're sure will be the worst play ever made.
-Things don't work out the way they'd planned.
+Down and out Broadway producer Max Bialystock (Zero Mostel), has been reduced to romancing rich, older ladies in order to pay the bills.
+Max sees a ways out of his financial difficulties when his new accountant Leo Bloom (Gene Wilder), mentions that if Max found investors for a production that ended up being a flop, he could legally keep all the rest of the backers' money beyond expenses.
+The costs would be minimal if the show folded right out of the gate, so Max and Leo put together what they're sure will be the worst play ever made, but of course things don't work out the way they'd planned.

 Making Mr. Right 1987 Available on YouTube

-With a goal of charming the powers that be into funding his research, Jeff brings in public relations expert Frankie Stone played by Ann Magnuson to give Ulysses lessons.
-Frankie does such a good job that things get very, very complicated.
+The problem is that Jeff can't teach Ulysses to feel because he's a misanthrope devoid of emotion, so he brings in public relations expert Frankie Stone (Ann Magnuson) to give Ulysses lessons.
+She does such a good job that things get very, very complicated.
 Laurie Metcalf, who later became famous in the TV sitcom Roseanne, plays a colleague with the hots for Jeff.

 Valerie, played by Gena Davis, Candy Pink played by Julie herself, and the staff at Candy's hair salon try to help aliens Jeff Goldblum, Damon Wayans and Jim Carrey blend in by giving them make-overs.
 In the process Valerie falls for Jeff's alien self — apparently in real life too since they got married the following year.
 It's fun to see Jim Carrey in one of his earliest roles.